-As a result of these changes, you may experience a variety of skin-related symptoms during menopause, including scalp dryness, itching, and irritation.
-These symptoms can be exacerbated by other factors, such as exposure to harsh weather conditions, the use of certain medications, and changes in haircare routine.
+As a result of these changes, you may experience a variety of skin-related symptoms during menopause hair loss, including scalp dryness, itching, and irritation.
+These symptoms can be exacerbated by other factors, such as exposure to harsh weather conditions, the use of certain medications, and changes in hair care routine.

 To help manage overly dry hair during menopause, it is important to:

 - Minimise use of shampoos with harsh surfactants (e.g. SLS)

 - Avoid using of high heat styling tools (e.g. hair straighteners, curling irons, blow dryer on high heat)